marlonecobos/ASM_course/README.md

 Information is organized in folders that contain data and *HTML* guides (with commented R code), as follows:

 - <a href="https://github.com/marlonecobos/ASM_course/tree/main/kuenm_practice" target="_blank">kuenm_practice</a>: data and R code to perform ENM exercises using the package <a href="https://github.com/marlonecobos/kuenm#kuenm-an-r-package-for-detailed-development-of-maxent-ecological-niche-models" target="_blank">kuenm</a>.
+  - To get the guide use follow this <a href="https://github.com/marlonecobos/ASM_course/raw/main/kuenm_practice/kuenm_practice.html" target="_blank">link</a> and save it as an HTML file.
 - <a href="https://github.com/marlonecobos/ASM_course/tree/main/Variability_uncertainty" target="_blank">Variability_uncertainty</a>: data and R code to explore variability and uncertainties in ENM results.
+  - To get the guide use follow this <a href="https://github.com/marlonecobos/ASM_course/raw/main/Variability_uncertainty/Variability_uncertainty.html" target="_blank">link</a> and save it as an HTML file.
 - <a href="https://github.com/marlonecobos/ASM_course/tree/main/Simulations" target="_blank">Simulations</a>: data and R code contained here allow to run dispersal simulations to explore possible scenarios of species distributional changes.
 Analyses are run using the package <a href="https://github.com/marlonecobos/grinnell#grinnell" target="_blank">grinnell</a>.
+  - To get the guide use follow this <a href="https://github.com/marlonecobos/ASM_course/raw/main/Simulations/Simulations_future.html" target="_blank">link</a> and save it as an HTML file.